The Poisson Compound Decision Problem Revisited: The nonparametric MLE

 \section{The nonparametric MLE}

-The nonparametric maximum-likelihood (NPMLE) is an alternative approach for estimating $\delta^G$.
+The nonparametric maximum-likelihood (NPMLE), as suggested by Kiefer and Wolfowitz (1956), is an alternative approach for estimating $\delta^G$.
 It yields, automatically, a monotone and smooth decision function.
-See Jian and Zhang (2009) for the normal model.
-To simplify the discussion, we will assume that $\lambda_1,\dots,\lambda_n$ are i.i.d. random variables sampled from the distribution $G$.
+See Jiang and Zhang (2009) for the normal model.
+To simplify the discussion, we will assume that $\lambda_1,\dots,\lambda_n$ are realizations of i.i.d. random variables sampled from the distribution $G$.
+Obtaining a NPMLE $\hat{G}$ for $G$, induces the estimator $\delta^{\hat{G}}$ for $\delta^G$.
+We will refer to $\delta^{\hat{G} }$ also as ${\delta}_{KW}$.

 Note that the NPMLE maximizes with respect to $G$, the likelihood function: